Are you anxious to start your coaching business?

 How many people do you want to hire?
 Who can support you well in managing your business?

 What kind of coaching business do you want to create?
-I had various people who helped in growing my business.
+I had various people who helped me grow my business.
 But proper plans led to bigger achievements.
-As per my experience, a business plan helps you to hire the right kind of people at the right time.
+As per my experience, a business plan helps you hire the right kind of people at the right time.

 Image from Pixabay.com